peterthehan/discord-region-role-bot/README.md

 > `regionRoleLimit` is the maximum number of regional country roles a user is able to have.

-## More Info

-List of flag emojis can be found at https://emojipedia.org/flags/.
+> List of flag emojis can be found at https://emojipedia.org/flags/.